snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 The required basisForProcessing accepts only the following literals: `consent`, `contract`, `legalObligation`, `vitalInterests`, `publicTask`, `legitimateInterests` - in accordance with the [five legal bases for processing](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/)

-The GDPR context is enabled by calling the `enableGdprContext` method once the tracker has been initialised, for example:
+The GDPR context is enabled by calling the `enableGdprContext` method once the tracker has been initialized, for example:

 ```javascript
 enableGdprContext({